OfficeDev/office-js-docs-pr/docs/publish/publish-nested-app-auth-add-in.md

 ## Deploy updates to your add-in code

-Once you've updated and tested your add-in code, you'll need to deploy those updates to your web server.
+Once you've updated and tested your add-in code, you'll need to deploy them to your web server.
 Follow your own update process (such as staging and production).
 Once deployed, all users of your add-in will see the changes and start using the updated add-in code.
 There is no need for admins or users to take any actions to see the updates.

 Any Microsoft Graph scopes used by your add-in require consent from either the user or the admin of a tenant.
-If the admin doesn't consent, then when your add-in requests an access token through MSAL, the user will be prompted to provide consent.
-In general the best user experience is to avoid prompting users for consent at all.
-You can have the admin consent for the entire tenant.
+If the admin doesn't consent, the user will be prompted to provide consent when your add-in requests an access token through MSAL.
+For the best user experience, avoid prompting users for consent at all.
+Instead, ask your admin to provide consent for the entire tenant.

 There are two ways to get admin consent; use an admin consent URI, or use the unified manifest.